Dipmoster11/AI-lab1-021-320/README.md

 1. Simple Reflex Agent
 Behavior: Acts based only on the current percept (dirty or clean).
-Logic: If current cell is dirty → clean it; else → move to the next cell.
+Logic: If current cell is dirty then clean it else move to the next cell.
 Limitation: No memory or future planning.

 Output:
 ![Screenshot 2025-06-15 214258](https://github.com/user-attachments/assets/e5cffb46-19b5-4d5b-84d7-a1df3100a31e)